-The analysis of the spatial properties of CP showed that 1) CP{diff} is observed as a repulsion of responses away from the adaptor location that decreases with separation between target and adaptor, and that 2) the effect is stronger in the complex context condition where the overall adaptor click rate is higher.
-These results are consistent with previous studies (Hládek et al., 2017; Kopčo et al., 2015) but extend the finding to lateral as well as frontal adaptors.
-Additionally, we find that context effects are similar both in their strength and spatial extent for the frontal and lateral adaptor when expressed as a function of distance from the adaptor, suggesting that the spatial representation in which CP is induced is approximately uniform, even though auditory spatial resolution decreases with azimuth (Hartmann & Rakerd, 1989).
+The analysis of the spatial properties of CP showed that (1) CPdiff is observed as a repulsion of responses away from the adaptor location that decreases with separation between target and adaptor, and that (2) the effect is stronger in the complex context condition where the overall adaptor click rate is higher.
+These results are consistent with previous studies (Hládek et al., 2017; Kopčo et al., 2015) but extend the finding to lateral, as well as frontal, adaptors.
+Additionally, we find that context effects are similar both in their strength and spatial extent for the frontal and lateral adaptor, suggesting that the spatial representation in which CP is induced is approximately uniform, even though auditory spatial resolution decreases with azimuth (Hartmann and Rakerd, 1989).

 The temporal analysis of trends for different target regions (Fig. 2, bottom panels) showed that there were likely lateral biases in responses independent of the contextual effects, visible at the beginning of the runs, and that these biases were larger for the frontal targets than the lateral targets.
-It also showed that, during the runs, the effects of context expressed as CP{diff} were always repulsive (away from the adaptor location).
-This result is consistent with the studies by Kopco et al. (2015) and Hladek et al. (2017), which did measure the no-context baseline.
+It also showed that, during the runs, the effects of context expressed as $CP{diff}$ [Fig. 3(A)] were always repulsive (away from the adaptor location).
+This result is consistent with the studies by Kopčo et al. (2015) and Hládek et al. (2017), which did measure the no-context baseline.

 The temporal analysis of CP showed that the effects of room and context type interact and are non-additive.
-Specifically, CP was strong already at the beginning of the run in both rooms for the complex context and in the anechoic room also for the simple context, while being relatively weak in the classroom simple context runs.
-Towards the end of the runs, CP became largely independent of the environment while differing strongly for the two contexts.
-Specifically, the complex context CP continued to grow for as long as 5 minutes, while in the simple context the CP reached its maximum after 2-3 minutes, consistent with previous studies which only used simple context (Hládek et al., 2017).
-Thus, varying the context from trial-to-trial causes at least a doubling of the time it takes CP to reach its asymptote.
-It also appears that varying the context results in CP that is stronger (12-14° by subrun 4) than that reported with a simple 8-click context (CP of up to 9°, Hládek et al., 2017) and, thus, that the variation might be important.
-However, note that Hladek et al. reported CP relative to a no-context baseline, not CP{diff}, which might account for the apparent difference in strength.
+Specifically, CP was strong already at the beginning of the run; in both rooms for the complex context and in the anechoic room also for the simple context, while being relatively weak in the classroom simple context runs.
+Toward the end of the runs, CP became largely independent of the environment while differing strongly for the two contexts.
+Specifically, the complex context CP continued to grow for as long as 5 min, while in the simple context, the CP reached its maximum after 2-3 min, consistent with previous studies that only used simple context (Hládek et al., 2017).
+Thus, varying the context from trial to trial causes at least a doubling of the time it takes CP to reach its asymptote.
+It also appears that varying the context results in CP that is stronger $(12^{\circ}-14^{\circ})$ by subrun four) than that reported with a simple eight-click context (CP of up to 9°) (Hládek et al., 2017) and, thus, that the variation might be important.
+However, note that Hládek et al. (2017) reported CP relative to a nocontext baseline, not CPdiff, which might account for the apparent difference in strength.
 Thus, the number of clicks in the adaptor might still be the main determinant of the CP strength.